zheylmun/site/content/posts/designing_ergonomic_apis.md

 and I've come to appreciate the sum of the language's strengths for a reason I haven't seen discussed much: obvious correctness drives ergonomics.
 Because the language is so strict, it's easy to identify where you've taken shortcuts to get things working.
-Like probably everyone who's ever written code, I have taken shortcuts I regretted to make deliveries on time.
+Like just about everyone who's ever written code, I have taken shortcuts I regretted to make deliveries on time.
+I didn't always consider carefully whether functions should take references or values.
+I didn't always encode the invariants of my data structures in the type system.
+I wrote some functions that were awkward to use and traits that resulted in a lot of boilerplate.
-I've also been fortunate enough to have the opportunity to go back and fix much of that technical debt.
+I've also been fortunate enough to have the opportunity to go back and address much of that technical debt.
 The results have been rather remarkable.

-By simply fixing the things that were obviously wrong, I've been able to make my code more correct, robust, and simple.
+By simply fixing the things that were obviously less than ideal, I've been able to make my code more correct, robust, and simple.
-I've arrived at a place where I have some pretty great ergonomics in some of the APIs I've built just by fixing the things that were obviously wrong or more onerous than they needed to be.
+I've arrived at a place where I have some pretty great ergonomics in some of the APIs I've built just by addressing issues that were obvious shortcuts, as well as areas that caused me to take shortcuts downstream.

 ## What are Ergonomics?